PseudoKnight/CHDiscord/README.md

 Will fail if the user is not a cached member on one of the connected servers.
 Messages have a 2000-character limit.

+### discord_set_allowed_mentions(array)
+Sets a list of mention types that will be parsed by default in sent messages.
+Array can include 'USER', 'ROLE', and 'EVERYONE'.
+If given null, it resets the default to all types.

 ### discord_get_servers()
 Gets an array of ids for all the guild servers that the bot is added to.